hotelcurtains/CS135/notes/class notes.md

 - CNF - conjunctive normal form
   - a lot of disjunctions connected by ands
 - DNF - disjunctive normal form
+  - minterm expansion form
   - a lot of conjunctions connected by ors

-# Predicate / First Order Logic
-## symbols
+## symbol key
 - ∈ = belongs to / is an element of
 - ℤ = set of integers
   - ℤ⁺ = all positive integers (excl.
 0)
 - ℝ = set of all real numbers
 - ℚ = set of all rational integers
   - recall scheme handles fractions well
+- ℕ = set of all natural numbers = **Z**⁺ ∪ `{0}`
-- ∀ = for all - universal quantifier
+- ∀ = for all -- universal quantifier
-- ∃ = there exists - existential quantifier
+- ∃ = there exists -- existential quantifier
-- 3 ∈ ℤ
-- 3.2 = 16/5 ∉ ℤ

-## Predicate Logic
+- not ¬
+- and ∧
+- or ∨
+- xor ⊕
+- logically equivalent to ≡
+- implies →
+- iff ↔ biconditional arrow
+- requires ⇔ iff double arrow

+# Quantified Statements
 - recall a predicate is a statement that only returns true or false
 - a predicate function contains a finite number of variables and indicates whether a relationship is held by the objects represented by those variables.
   - when you fill in the variables with objects it becomes a proposition